Gautam Buddha University: School of Law, Justice and Governance

 One of the main academic programmes, the five-year integrated BA LLB, LLM & PhD. was started in July 2012 & 2017 respectively.
 In the first semester of the programme, students participate in moot court practice, debate, essay writing and project works.

 School of Buddhist Studies and Civilization

-The school offers academic programmes at post-graduate and research level including M.A., M.Phil., and PhD It gives knowledge of Buddhist History, Philosophy, and Literature in Pali, Sanskrit, Chinese, Burmese, Sinhalese and Tibetan.
-With a very rich library, a meditation centre, and a serene campus, the school enables the practice of Buddhist techniques of Vipassana meditation under qualified supervision.
+The school offers academic programmes at post-graduate and research level including M.A., M.Phil., and PhD.
+It gives knowledge of Buddhist History, Philosophy, and Literature in Pali, Sanskrit, Chinese, Burmese, Sinhalese and Tibetan.
+With a library, a meditation centre, the school also enables the practice of Buddhist techniques of Vipassana meditation under supervision.